muratk3n/thirdwave/en/tweets/2020/week12d.md

 Corona: 39K more cases in one day, death rate 10.5 %.

-I added time series retrieval section, with a rough plot.
-The data has country level confirmed numbers tho.
+I added time series retrieval section (at the bottom), with an aggregate plot.
+The raw data has more detailed, country level confirmed numbers tho.

 [Link](https://muratk3n.github.io/thirdwave/en/2020/02/corona.html)